agresdominik/website/blog/content/whoami.md

 # Resources

+## Do this

 [Folding@Home](https://foldingathome.org/) - Use your GPU and CPU to contribute to scientifical research by simulating the folding of proteins on your own device

 [Internet Archive](https://archive.org/donate) - Help Internet Archive build and provide a digital library of Internet sites and cultural artifacts in digital form

+[Help Fight Chat Control](https://fightchatcontrol.eu/) - If you live in the EU message your local MEP to oppose "Chat Control (2.0)"

 ## FOSS Foundations